1jour1vin

 About the estate:

 A quintessential family-run estate, Domaine Lamy-Pillot cultivates 14.5 hectares across a series of beautiful plots in Chassagne-Montrachet.
-Now run by one of the daughters, Florence, and her husband Sébastien, an oenologist (they have also established a 2-hectare micro-winery), the estate produces beautiful, crisp, clean, and modern whites that demonstrate remarkable consistency.
+Now run by one of the daughters, Florence, and her husband Sébastien, an oenologist (they have also established a 2-hectare micro-winery on the side), the estate produces beautiful, crisp, clean, and modern white wines that demonstrate remarkable consistency.
 Karine, the eldest daughter, and her husband Daniel handle the distribution of the wines and market a selection of Burgundy estates.

 No rating available